kwea123/ngp_pl/README.md

 # ngp_pl
 Instant-ngp (only NeRF) in pytorch+cuda trained with pytorch-lightning (**high quality with high speed**).
-I hope this repo can facilitate future research, and am grateful if you can share it (and a citation is highly appreciated)!
+This repo aims at providing a concise pytorch interface to facilitate future research, and am grateful if you can share it (and a citation is highly appreciated)!

 https://user-images.githubusercontent.com/11364490/177025079-cb92a399-2600-4e10-94e0-7cbe09f32a6f.mp4